keypom/keypom-docs/docs/Tutorials/Advanced/daos/architecture.md

 ### Optimizing the Approach

-In order for this process to be streamlined automatically, Keypom must be able to first add a proposal and then **also** approve it as **part of the linkdrop claiming process**.
+In order for this process to be streamlined and completed automatically, Keypom must be able to first add a proposal and then **also** approve it as **part of the linkdrop claiming process**.

-First, Keypom must be given a role that is capable of creating proposals for adding new members.
+First, Keypom must be given a role that is capable of creating and approving proposals for adding new members.

 Second, Keypom must be given a role that automatically reaches quorum whenever it votes.
 For this tutorial, that role will only have 1 member so that whenever Keypom votes to accept the `AddMemberToRole` proposal, 100% of the members will have voted and it will be automatically accepted.